 Keto Carrot Muffins

-When I make carrot cake I am generous with my spices.
-I just feel it’s what makes an otherwise good keto carrot cake to amazing status.
+When I make carrot cake, I am generous with my spices.
+I feel it’s what makes an otherwise good keto carrot cake amazing status.
 And these carrot cake muffins are no different.

-In addition to the spices, I add chopped pecans to the batter as well as some grated coconut flakes.
-These two ingredients further enhance the muffin texture and flavor of these low carb carrot muffins.
+In addition to the spices, I add chopped pecans and some grated coconut flakes to the batter.
+These two ingredients further enhance the muffin texture and flavor of these low-carb carrot muffins.

 What’s more, I decided to make these carrot muffins dairy-free.
-This is because some of my readers have requested more keto dairy-free options and I am happy to provide them what they need.
-Trust me you won’t miss the dairy in these yummy muffins.
+This is because some of my readers have requested more keto dairy-free options, and I am happy to provide them with what they need.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-You’ll be needing the following ingredients to make these carrot muffins.
+You’ll need the following simple ingredients to make these carrot muffins.
 Note that the entire recipe is at the bottom of this post.